MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 title: Troubleshoot the on-premises data gateway
 description: This article provides ways for you to troubleshoot issues you might have with the on-premises data gateway.
-It provides potential workarounds to known issues and tools to assist you. ms.topic: troubleshooting ms.date: 05/06/2024
+It provides potential workarounds to known issues and tools to assist you. ms.topic: troubleshooting ms.date: 6/11/2024
 ---

 # Troubleshoot the on-premises data gateway

 This article discusses some common issues when you use the on-premises data gateway.

->[!NOTE]
+> [!NOTE]
 >If you encounter an issue that isn't listed here, create a support ticket for the particular cloud service that's running the gateway.

 ## Update to the latest version

 It's a good general practice to make sure you're using a supported version.
 We release a new update of the on-premises data gateway every month.
 Currently, Microsoft actively supports only the last six releases of the on-premises data gateway.
-If you're experiencing issues with the version you're using, try upgrading to the latest one as your issue may have been resolved in the latest version.
+If you're experiencing issues with the version you're using, try upgrading to the latest one as your issue might have been resolved in the latest version.

 ### Inconsistent versions between gateway members in a cluster